Treating Heart Failure With Diuretics

 Potassium-sparing diuretics increase the effects of digoxin and lithium.
 They may increase your body's potassium level if taken with ACE inhibitors.

 Note: Some diuretics cause your body to lose potassium.
-If you are taking a "potassium-sparing" diuretic, your doctor may want you to avoid potassium-rich foods, salt substitutes, low-salt milk, and other dietary sources of potassium.
+If you’re taking a "potassium-sparing" diuretic, your doctor may want you to avoid potassium-rich foods, salt substitutes, low-salt milk, and other sources of potassium.
 If you are not sure what type of diuretic you are taking, ask your doctor.

 Other Guidelines for Taking Diuretics